This is a sister trope to Magikarp Power

 - Diesel cars became trendy around 1980, but they had their problems and quickly disappeared for the most part.
 Then some time in the 2000's, diesel-powered autos made a comeback due to improved technology.

-- The rotary engine.
+- The Wankel rotary engine.
 Mazda touted the Wankel as the engine of the future, as highlighted in this oft-played commercial from 1973.
 But the Wankel had its problems and was pretty much forgotten at least for automotive use, except in the RX-7.
 Technological improvements brought on the Renesis, a new rotary engine in 2003 for the RX-8.
 The other wiki says Mazda discontinued that as well, though, for emissions standards reasons.
+However, the Wankel engine isn't dead: as of November 2013, Mazda is working on the successor to the Renesis and have plans to develop a smaller rotor as a range extender for hybrids.
+Moreover, it is becoming increasingly popular as a small engine in applications where its high power-to-weight ratio, smaller dimensions, and inherent simplicity far outweigh its disadvantages.

 - When electric cars were invented they failed to catch on because they weren't as efficient or powerful as internal combustion driven ones.
 With advances in electric cells and motors (as well as the development of hybrid cars, thanks to computers becoming advanced enough to manage the energy in them) they're beginning to become more viable.